Has shown steady improvement and will continue to get better

 Sometimes tries to be too much of a finese finisher

 Summary: Because of his combination of length and athleticism for someone 6-10, Henson has been on the NBA radar since arriving at North Carolina.
-He is a very intriguing prospect, but his rail thin frame is a serious concern as he will have to try and battle grown men in the post on a nightly basis.
-If he declares for the 2011 NBA Draft, he still a likely mid-first-round pick based on potential alone.
-I just do not think he can be a regular contributor in the league until he adds some muscle or becomes a better outside shooter.
+He is a very intriguing prospect, but his rail-thin frame is a serious concern as he will have to try and battle grown men in the post on a nightly basis.
+Returning for his junior season gives him another year to grow both physically and as an all-around player.
+That will do wonders for his ability to contribute at the next level since I just do not think he can be a factor in the league until he adds some muscle or becomes a better outside shooter.

 Player Comparison: JaVale McGee/Hakim Warrick.
 This is a tough one since Henson is such a rare prospect.
-Henson is similar to McGee in their length, athleticism and shot blocking ability, but is about 40 pounds lighter than the Wizard center.
-That is where the Warrick comparison comes in because Warrick is also lengthy and athletic, but has a more similar frame and offensive ability as Henson.
+Henson is similar to McGee in their length, athleticism and shot-blocking ability, but is about 40 pounds lighter than the Wizard center.
+That is where the Warrick comparison comes in because Warrick is also lengthy and athletic, but has a more similar frame and offensive ability as Henson though Warrick is more skilled on the perimeter.